eendebakpt/oapackage/docs/oapackage-intro.rst

 Installation
 ------------

-The program has been tested using Linux and Windows (XP, Windows 7 and Windows 8, Windows 10).
+The packge is continously tested on Linux and Windows.
 The Python interface is available from the `Python Package Index <https://pypi.python.org/pypi/OApackage/>`_.
 The package can be installed from the command line using pip: